seanpm2001/SeansLifeArchive_Images_TinyDeathStar_Y2025/2025/06_June/20/README.md

 **208**

-- I have not yet started playing Tiny Death Star today.
+- ~~I have not yet started playing Tiny Death Star today.
 I plan to play by 10:00 pm PST, but if I don't have the time, I will have to skip my session.
-It is highly likely I will play later tonight. - 2025, Friday, June 20th
+It is highly likely I will play later tonight.~~
+- I came back this week for weekly gameplay, playing in the late night to very early morning.
+I had a long length session (88 minutes) starting at 11:40 pm, and ending at 01:08 am.
+- I produced some materials, did collection, restocking, did some elevator trips, and played for about 88 minutes.
+- I used a few VIPs today, and I also earned 7 imperial bux, starting with 612, and ending with 619 iBux total.
+I did several search missions today.
+I did not upgrade any level today.
+- I have plans to build 1 imperial level for every 10 positive (non-negative) levels.
+8 is the current limit until I reach floor 90.
+There will be a point where I will only be building imperial levels, as there won't be anything else.
+I did not build any new levels today.
+- I have plans to stock up imperial parts, instead of completing the quests.
+I am spending time trying to get my supplies built back up again
+- I did not evict any residents today.
+- I did not move in any new residents today.
+- I did not unlock any new species today.
+- I didn't have any edge screen issues during gameplay, likely due to the PDA case.
+My PDA did not freeze up very often today.
+- I decided it would be best if I tried to make as much progress as possible each week, so that I could complete this game while my PDA is still functional.
+- I had a good time playing this week.
+I wrapped up and quit after a long length session.
+This was my third session of the month. - 2025, Friday, June 20th

 ---